apintodesignco/ALEJO/README.md

 python installer.py
 ```

-This will package the entire project into a zip file for offline installation. - Advanced Language and Execution Jarvis Operator
+This will package the entire project into a zip file for offline installation. - Advanced Language and Execution Joint Operator

 ALEJO is a modern AI assistant that combines the power of natural language processing, voice interaction, and a web-based interface to provide a seamless user experience.
-ALEJO is the evolution of the Jarvis system, maintaining all of its functionality while adding new features and improvements.
+ALEJO is designed as a comprehensive AI system with advanced features and capabilities.

 ## Features